verrazzano/verrazzano/examples/hello-helidon/README.md

-# Hello World Helidon Example Application
+# Hello World Helidon

-This example provides a simple *Hello World* REST service written with [Helidon](https://helidon.io)
+This example application provides a simple *Hello World* REST service written with [Helidon](https://helidon.io).

-### Install example
+Check the [Verrazzano examples](https://github.com/verrazzano/examples) for more information and the code of this application.

+## Deploying the example application

-* Pre-requisites: Install Verrazzano following the [installation instructions](../install/README.md).
+1. Pre-requisites: Install Verrazzano following the [installation instructions](../install/README.md).

-* Install example
+1. Deploy the Verrazzano Model and Binding for the example application:

     ```
     kubectl apply -f ./hello-world-model.yaml
     kubectl apply -f ./hello-world-binding.yaml
     ```

-* Verify if all objects have started.
+1. Verify if all objects have started.
 Objects are started in the *greeting*, *verrazzano-system* and *monitoring* namespaces.
 The following code block shows the objects to expect.
 Objects not related to this sample application have been removed from the list.